sButtons/sbuttons/README.md

   - [Right icon block button](#right-icon-block-button)

 ### Base icon button
- The `base-icon-btn` class, gives you a default button with no background color and a border.
+ The `base-icon-btn` class gives you a default button with no background color and a border.
 You can choose to style it by adding some of the other available classes, like `btn-orange` to change the background color, and `icon-right` to position the icon in the button.
-You can make use of it, by copying the sinppet below.
+You can make use of it, by copying the snippet below.

 ```html
 <button class="sbtn base-icon-btn">base icon button</button>
 ```

 #### Left icon base button
- Adding the `left-icon` and `orange-btn` class gives you a button with an orange backround and an icon that is on the left.
+ Adding the `left-icon` and `orange-btn` class gives you a button with an orange background and an icon that is on the left.
 Copy the snippet below to try it out.

 ```html
 <button class="sbtn base-icon-btn icon-left orange-btn"><i class="fab fa-github"></i>left icon</button>
 ```

 #### Right icon base button
- Adding the `right-icon` and `orange-btn` class gives you a button with an orange backround and an icon that is on the right.
+ Adding the `right-icon` and `orange-btn` class gives you a button with an orange background and an icon that is on the right.
 Copy the snippet below to try it out.

 ```html
 <button class="sbtn base-icon-btn icon-right orange-btn"><i class="fab fa-github"></i>right icon</button>